rust-project-primer/book/src/ecosystem/errors.md

   errors to consumers of your library.
 But if you are writing an application, and all you want to do is to render the error at some point, it is usually beneficial to use some library which has the equivalent of `Box<dyn Error>` and lets you not worry about defining custom error types.
-Often times, these libraries also contain functionality for pretty-printing error chains and stack traces.
+These libraries often also contain functionality for pretty-printing error chains and stack traces.
 - **Error reporting**: Some libraries focus specifically on presenting errors to users in a readable way, often with rich formatting, source code snippets, and helpful hints.
 These libraries are particularly useful for developer tools,